-Chimney Rock State Park, just outside of Lake Lure, and only 30 minutes southeast of Asheville, NC is an absolutely gorgeous and historic park that includes: incredible scenic vistas, one of tallest waterfalls in NC, hiking trails, events, activities and of course the incredible 315-foot tall Chimney Rock.
+Chimney Rock State Park, just outside of Lake Lure, and in the town of Chimney Rock NC is only 30 minutes southeast of Asheville, NC.
+The park is an absolutely gorgeous and historic park that includes:

 Chimney Rock State Park is the perfect mountain location, offering everything that attracts people to the NC mountains and all in one spot!